-Debbie is a 45 y/o woman who I have been working with for about four years.
+Debbie was a 45 y/o woman who I had been working with for about four years.
 She was diagnosed with a severe bipolar disorder at age twelve.

 About 10 years ago, she had a lifting injury at work and developed chronic low back pain.
 Over a series of eight years, she underwent multiple low back surgeries.
 It began with a laminectomy at L5-S1.
 About a year later, a fusion was performed at L5-S1, but it did not heal.
 She then required another surgery to repair the fusion.
 Her back pain did not improve; in fact, it worsened.
 Her fusion was extended up to L4-5, which still did not improve her symptoms.
 In an effort to improve this poor outcome, the screws and rods that had been place to create the fusion were removed, and bone spurs were trimmed away from her nerve roots.

 Up to this point, she was not my patient.
 I had assisted on her last operation that was done on a Wednesday morning.
 I was the on call surgeon for my orthopedic group the next weekend.
 I made rounds on her about noon on that next Saturday.
 She was in a lot of pain and was not moving her legs.
 I thought it was probably just from the pain and turned around and walked out of the room.
 About five minutes later, I turned around and re-examined her.
 I still could not tell what was going on, so I ordered an emergency MRI.
 By some unfortunate chance, she had a massive disc rupture at L3-4 just above where we had done the prior surgery at L4 to S1.
-We took her to surgery immediately and excised the disc.
-She ended up a paraplegic.
+It was causing so much compression on her nerves that she was becoming paraplegic.
+We took her to surgery emergently and excised the disc, but she still ended up paraplegic.

-She was open to the DOCC protocol and read the book draft that I have been emailing to my patients.
-The book lays out a detailed plan addressing most of the variables that affect the perception of pain.
-The one tool she engaged in with a vengeance was writing down her negative thoughts and throwing them away.
+She was open to the DOC protocol and the one tool she engaged in with a vengeance was writing down her thoughts and immediately destroying them.
 In the midst of all of her bladder and medical issues, I would see her back on a monthly basis just to refill a stable dose of pain and sleep meds.
 As I was able to improve her sleep she felt somewhat better.
 With the writing, her pain also began to diminish.
 My role was to guide her in different directions with the writing and other reading resources.
 I tried for a year to get her to a pain psychologist, but the state would not cover psych services.

 What was really stunning is that her bipolar symptoms essentially disappeared.
 Her anxiety diminished and she came off all of her bipolar meds.
 She re-established a relationship with her family and several friends.
-Her family is planning on helping her purchase a computer.
-It is important to her to begin to reach out and help others who are in a wheelchair and in pain.
-She is beginning to create a life for herself.
+Her family was planning on helping her purchase a computer.
+It was important to her to begin to reach out and help others who are in a wheelchair and in pain.
+She was beginning to create a life for herself.

 Initially, I did not believe her, and every month for the last six months I kept asking her the same questions about her quality of life.
-And yet, she is very clear that she is happier in wheelchair than she was when she was bipolar and able to walk.
-Her pain continues to steadily diminish.
+And yet, remained clear that she was happier in wheelchair than she was when she was bipolar and able to walk.
+Her pain continued to steadily diminish.

-Her case is one of the most surprising and rewarding situations I have witnessed in my practice.
-I will give myself some credit for sticking with her, although I was really ready to discharge her from my care several times.
+Her case is one of the most surprising and rewarding situations I witnessed in my practice.
+I will give myself credit for sticking with her, although I was really ready to discharge her from my care several times.
 It was her being open to new ideas and committing herself to seeking real change that made the difference.
-I offer the same tools to all of my patients, but only a small percentage will engage with the concepts.
+I offered similar tools to all of my patients, but many refuse to engage with the concepts.

 Sustained anger will destroy every part of your life.
 It also intersects with pain pathways.
-Make a simple choice.
 Let it go!